kuzzleio/kuzzle-device-manager/doc/1/types/measure/index.md

 # Measure, SensorMeasures and AssetMeasures

-The `Measure` type represents a sensor measure.
+The `Measure` type represents a single sensor measure.

 The `SensorMeasures` type represents measures stored inside a sensor document.